-More recently, following multiple rehearing requests, on November 19, 2020, FERC issued Opinion No. 569-B, in which it made minor modifications to the discussion in, but largely reaffirmed, its previously issued Opinion No. 569-A wherein FERC revised its return on equity (ROE) analysis and methodology.37

-This FERC decision was recently remanded back to FERC yet again on August 9, 2022, by the Court of Appeals for the District of Columbia.
-18
+More recently, following multiple rehearing requests, on November 19, 2020, FERC issued Opinion No. 569-B, in which it made minor modifications to the discussion in, but largely reaffirmed, its previously issued Opinion No. 569-A wherein FERC revised its return on equity (ROE) analysis and methodology.
+This FERC decision was remanded back to FERC yet again on August 9, 2022, by the Court of Appeals for the District of Columbia.
+A decision in that case is still pending.